 During the COVID-19 global pandemic, we have seen instability in the economy during much of the unknown.
 While it looks as though markets may begin to recover as the economy beings to re-open, the markets will remain volatile.
 You may be wondering, “Is now a good time to invest?”
 Many people will talk about timing the markets – investing when we’ve hit rock bottom and selling off when you’ve made a profit during the recovery.
 This approach, while it may seem logical, is complicated by many other factors and may not be the most effective.
-When investing, there are so many variables that are unique to your personal situation that you should review with a financial advisor to help you build the best investment plan for your individual needs.
-In this blog we will talk about some general personal factors that can determine if it’s a good time to invest to help you evaluate if now is a good time for you to invest.

-Is Now a Good Time to Invest: Let’s Get Personal

-ii | During the COVID-19 global pandemic, we have seen instability in the economy during much of the unknown.
-While it looks as though markets may begin to recover as the economy beings to re-open, the markets will remain volatile.
-You may be wondering, “Is now a good time to invest?”
-Many people will talk about timing the markets – investing when we’ve hit rock bottom and selling off when you’ve made a profit during the recovery.
-This approach, while it may seem logical, is complicated by many other factors and may not be the most effective.
 When investing, there are so many variables that are unique to your personal situation that you should review with a financial adviser to help you build the best investment plan for your individual needs.
 In this blog we will talk about some general personal factors that can determine if it’s a good time to invest to help you evaluate if now is a good time for you to invest.

 Is Now a Good Time to Invest: Let’s Get Personal